-xv.
-Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xvi.
-Table of Personnel
+xix.
+Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xx.
+Participants and Collaborating Organizations

 States, local governments, or other public entities may not condition sub-awards in a manner that would discriminate, or disadvantage sub-recipients based on their religious character.